iNetanel/blog/articles/agi-production-what-breaks.md

             except Exception as e:
                 self._log_error("exception", task, str(e))

-        # Fallback: return safe default or escalate to human
         return self._safe_fallback(task)

     def _validate_result(self, result):
-        """
-        Check for hallucinations, format errors, and unsafe content.
-        """
         if not result or len(result) < 10:
             return False
         if "I don't know" in result or "I cannot" in result: